 How To Use a PS4 Controller on an Android Device

-- Press and hold the PlayStation button and the Share button simultaneously on your PS4 controller.
-A flashing light in the back of the controller signals that it’s entered pairing mode.
+- Press and hold the PlayStation button and the Share button simultaneously on your DualShock 4.
+The light on the back of the device will begin flashing after several seconds.

 - Find Advanced Options.
 Once inside, enable Debug.

-- Back in the main menu, enable the Events you need.
+- Back in the main menu, enable the Events you need for your controller.

 - Go to Devices and make sure your device is connected.
 Your Wireless Controller will appear in the app.

 Can I Play PS4 Games on my Android Device?

 Mobile games are great, but what if you could replicate the experience of having a Nintendo Switch with your PS4 and your smartphone?
 If you’re looking to stream PS4 games to your Android device, you’re in luck.
 Though Remote Play has been on Android for years, it’s long been an Xperia exclusive, making it available for Sony’s devices only.
 Considering that the app rolled out for all iOS users earlier this year, you can imagine the disappointment that Android fans felt.
 Despite being around for much longer, it seemed Remote Play on Android would remain a Sony-exclusive—and since Sony’s Android phone barely make a dent in the US marketshare, the app might as well not have existed in the first place.

 Well, no more.
 As of October 8th, 2019, if you have a relatively-modern Android device and your PS4 has been updated to firmware version 7.0.0 or later, you’ll be able to use Remote Play on your phone.
 Sony hasn’t tested the app with many phones—they’ve verified support for the Pixel 3 and their own Xperia smartphones—but on our Pixel 2 XL, we were able to connect to our PS4 and start playing Spyro: Reignited Trilogy in 720p at 60FPS with no issues, and that was over a wireless connection.